 Social Bite Village – a place of hope & community

-Cyrenians bring almost 50 years of experience providing support within residential therapeutic community models to those affected by homelessness.
-Cyrenians will develop and maintain a community living model providing support for the Social Bite Village’s 20 residents, through a person-centred approach that will encourage them to find their way to a happier, healthier future and a place of belonging, security and hope.
+We are working with the Cyrenians who bring almost 50 years of experience in providing support within residential therapeutic community models to those affected by homelessness.
+The Cyrenians team will develop and maintain a community living model providing support for the 20 residents, through a person-centred approach that will help people find their way to a happier, healthier future and a place of belonging, security and hope.

 • Cooking lessons